brdsng/brdsng.github.io/setup.md

 ## Step 3: Configure some settings

-To configure Birdsong's settings in your guild, you will need to use the `>>set` command.
+To configure Birdsong's settings in your guild, you will need to use the `$$set` command.
 This command can only be used by the server owner.

 ```
 $$set mod_role <role>